ElliottB678/IOS-Portfolio-Brown22/README.md

 # IOS-Portfolio-Brown22

-## About
+#New to Github
+Contributed to new projects for the EPHS IOS team.
+#New to Xcode
 Learned basic principles of Xcode to make IOS apps.
+#New to Sketch
 Developed skills in designing assets like our stickers in EPHS stickers in Sketch program.

 * Links to Projects I worked on in IOS app development